Québécois Tourtière

 - Pre-heat the oven to 400°F.

-- Place three of the pie crusts in pie plates; fit to plates but do not cut off the extra pie crust nor crimp at this point; place in the refrigerator until ready to pour mixture in the bottom crust.
+- Place one pie crust in a pie plate; fit to plate but do not cut off the extra pie crust nor crimp at this point; place in the refrigerator until ready to pour mixture in the bottom crust.

-- Place in the pre-heated oven and bake for 45 to 50 minutes or until crust is golden brown.
+- Place the pie in the pre-heated oven and bake for 30 to 35 minutes or until the pastry is golden brown.

 Notes